hashicorp/terraform-provider-aws/website/docs/r/appconfig_environment.html.markdown

 The following arguments are supported:

+* `application_id` - (Required, Forces new resource) The AppConfig application ID.
+Must be between 4 and 7 characters in length.
 * `name` - (Required) The name for the environment.
 Must be between 1 and 64 characters in length.
-* `application_id` - (Required) The AppConfig application ID.
-Must be between 4 and 7 characters in length.
 * `description` - (Optional) The description of the environment.
 Can be at most 1024 characters.
 * `monitor` - (Optional) Set of Amazon CloudWatch alarms to monitor during the deployment process.
 Maximum of 5.
-Detailed below.
+See [Monitor](#monitor) below for more details.
 * `tags` - (Optional) A map of tags to assign to the resource.
 If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

 ### Monitor